Do Travel Loyalty Programs Matter?By Connor Gross

 Over time we begin to consume more from that brand and build a relationship with the company.
 That loyalty matters a lot.
-So much so that you could likely pick from the following companies in a matter of seconds:
+So much so, that you could likely pick from the following companies in a matter of seconds:

 - Streaming: Netflix or Hulu?

 - Personal Computer: Mac or Dell?

 - Coffee: Starbucks or Dunkin?

+When it comes to corporate travel, brand loyalty is no different.
 How do we know this?
-Recently Lola.com completed a survey of 630 frequent business travelers and dug deep into what really matters to them when they are on the road.
+Recently Lola.com completed a survey of 630 frequent business travelers, and dug deep into what really matters to them when they are on the road.

 When you step back and look at how often business travelers are on the go, the top 10% of business travelers spend on average 88 days on the road in hotels every year.
 Between the constant back and forth, those frequent traveler miles and reward points can rack up quickly.

-- 61% of those travelers said that if they could not accrue points for personal use, their overall satisfaction traveling for work would go down
+- 61% of those travelers said that if they could not accrue points for personal use, their overall satisfaction with traveling for work would go down.

 Building this into their travel policy is a easy and effective way to make travel a privilege and not a burden for travelers.